majanamyslowska/Applied-Machine-Learning/README.md

 - Optimization of decision tree evaluation by reducing redundant calculations through unique data point identification.
 - Detailed implementation of custom recursive functions for tree construction and querying.
 - Profiling and optimization of Python code to achieve improvements in execution time for both tree construction and evaluation.

+# Support Vector Machines
+The application of linear and kernel-based Support Vector Machines (SVMs) using PyTorch, a powerful machine learning framework that facilitates automatic differentiation.
+The projects within explore foundational concepts of machine learning, such as linear regression and classification through SVMs, both in their primal and dual forms.
+Emphasis is placed on practical implementation including data generation, model training, and evaluation using custom loss functions.
+Advanced topics covered include kernelized SVMs for non-linear data structures, visualized through a spiral dataset example, showcasing the effectiveness of different kernel functions like linear, polynomial, and RBF.

+Technical Concepts:
+- Implementation of machine learning algorithms using PyTorch, leveraging its automatic differentiation capabilities.
+- Exploration of SVMs, including both linear SVM and kernel SVM, to handle linearly separable and non-linearly separable data.
+- Use of various kernel functions to transform data into high-dimensional spaces where linear separation is possible.
+- Detailed training procedures including gradient descent optimization and regularization to prevent overfitting.
+- Evaluation of model performance using generated datasets and visualizations to understand decision boundaries.
+- Advanced data handling techniques within PyTorch, including parameter tuning and optimization strategies to enhance model performance.